mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

    Add a normal user
 {% endhighlight %}

-Looks like on this one we don't need to- sometimes you have to pass `-m` to create a home directory; this one it looks like it's going to do that for us by default so we can just go ahead now and I'm going to drop into a root prompt just to make it easy on the slides and we're going to add this user.
+It looks like this machine's `adduser` will create home directories for us by default (some operating systems require a `-m` flag to do that).
+Let's drop into a `root` prompt (just to make the slides a bit easier) and add our new user.

 {% highlight console %}
 $ sudo -i